gigawhitlocks/emacs-configs/README.md

 Some of the other screenshots throughout may not look exactly like this.
 That is because they are old screenshots.

-## TODO modernize my configuration
+## IN PROGRESS modernize my configuration

 A lot of the features in this config have been upstreamed since I wrote them.
 The configuration still works as-is, but at some point I plan to go through and remove external packages that have been replaced with upstream replacements.
 A good example of this is `use-package` which is now upstreamed, and I would like to use that instead of the external package.
 However, I don't plan to switch to `elgot` unless `lsp-mode` and `lsp-ui` are deprecated, because I am used to their look & feel, and slightly prefer them to elgot.